These clean eating pecan hotcakes with mixed berries are a perfectly decadent breakfast.

 We love Costco around here.
 We shop there for almost everything (except Salmon, until they agree to not sell GMO salmon.
 But I digress…).
 Maybe not every week, but we are definitely regulars there.
 My mom always gets those Costco “magazines” that get sent out in the mail, and apparently, they have recipes in them (I don’t read them, but she loves them!).

 She ripped out a page from one of them and handed it to me.
-There was a photo of some pretty delicious looking pancakes/hotcakes.
+There was a photo of some pretty delicious looking hotcakes.

 But seeing as how I’m still struggling with the low-carb transition (I can be really stubborn where food is concerned.
-Oy.), I thought I would alter the recipe to be low carb.
+Oy.), I thought I would alter the recipe to be lower carb.

 These delicious hotcakes are only 4 total carbs per hotcake, or 2 net carbs after my alterations.
 Not too bad, all things considered!